-Food service employees who may have been exposed to a coworker that tested positive for COVID-19 will be notified by their employer:
+You may hear from your employer.
+Food service employees who may have been exposed to a coworker that tested positive for COVID-19 will be notified by their employer within 24 hours:

-- After the employee who tested positive notifies the employer of their diagnosis; and
+After the employee who tested positive notifies the employer of their diagnosis; or

-- After the employer is contacted by the health department as part of a disease investigation; and
+After the employer is contacted by the health department as part of a disease investigation.

 I was with my cousin last weekend and he has COVID-19.
 Should I stay home?